 But the snow leopard hit his knee too, leaving one leg unable to support him, so that the panda was soon comically hopping about on his single remaining leg.
-After only a few minutes of this, during which Tai Lung watched him while leaning idly against a gingko tree, the ex-convict burst out laughing.
+After only a few moments of this, during which Tai Lung watched him while leaning idly against a gingko tree, the ex-convict burst out laughing.
 As it had been that day in the kwoon, it was not sadistic or nasty laughter, but genuinely amused and heartfelt—because this was easily one of the funniest sights he'd ever seen.
 And to get this sort of result after the humiliation he'd suffered the last time they fought seriously was…satisfying.

-Finally, after several more agonizing minutes, the panda collapsed in a heap on the ground, panting and sweating, and Tai Lung crossed over to Po's side and nonchalantly sat down atop his heaving, bulging belly.
+Finally, after several more agonizing moments, the panda collapsed in a heap on the ground, panting and sweating, and Tai Lung crossed over to Po's side and nonchalantly sat down atop his heaving, bulging belly.
 "So what now, big guy?
 Now I'm sitting on you."

 Groaning under his breath, apparently having a difficult time with the spotted feline's solid weight, the bear spoke between gritted teeth.
 "Aww, c'mon.
 This ain't…fair.
 What'd I ever…do to…you…" He trailed off as the truth sank in.